paulipa/sico-wiki/rules-and-requirements.md

 	- Requiremebts for joining your corporation
   - Your corporation description and goals
   - Point of contact or recruitment process description
+- Corporation leadership must be active and interact with other coalition leadership.
 > There are no mandatory operation requirements, operation location requirements or any fees for any of our membership levels!
 {.is-success}
 ## Base services